-These models are in the form of hidden subroutines such as UMAT, VUMAT, UVARM, UDMGINI, and etc., the code of which is available at the Abaqus installation directory, but is not accessible through the user interface.
+These Abaqus material models are in the form of hidden Fortran user subroutines such as UMAT, VUMAT, UVARM, UDMGINI, etc., the code of which is available at the Abaqus installation directory, but is not accessible through the user interface.
 The reason for this may be a test by users or something like that.

 Here I will introduce them to you and whichever you are interested in, you can order or shop.

-1- Johnson-Holmquist (JH-1 & JH-2) & Johnson-Holmquist-Beissel (JHB) for ceramics and brittle materials
+1- Johnson-Holmquist (JH-1 & JH-2) & Johnson-Holmquist-Beissel (JHB) VUMAT for Ceramics and Brittle Materials

-These material models get 23 inputs and shows 8 output variables to visualize the results.
+These material models get 23 inputs and show 8 output variables to visualize the results.
 Shop now …

 Hint: There is a similar model in LS-Dyna software called * MAT_JOHNSON_HOLMQUIST_CERAMICS in its material library.

 With the release of Abaqus 6.10, the constitutive model for concrete under impact loading conditions proposed by Holmquist, Johnson, and Cook (HJC) is available in the form of a built-in user material for Abaqus/Explicit.
-The model is intended for the simulation of the mechanical response and failure behavior of concrete subjected to large strains, high strain rates and high pressures.
+The Holmquist-Johnson-Cook (HJC) model is intended for the simulation of the mechanical response and failure behavior of concrete subjected to large strains, high strain rates, and high pressures.

-The model is in the form of VUMAT subroutine.
-This material model gets 23 material property input and shows 7 output variables to visualize the results.
+The model is in the form of a VUMAT subroutine.
+This material model gets 23 material property inputs and shows 7 output variables to visualize the results.
 Order now…

-This failure criterion is intended for laminated polymeric-matrix fiber-reinforced composites consisting of unidirectional plies and has been implemented in the form of two built-in user subroutines:
+The LaRC05 failure criteria is intended for laminated polymeric-matrix fiber-reinforced composites consisting of unidirectional plies and has been implemented in the form of two built-in user subroutines:

-- The second option is a built-in damage initiation (UDMGINI) user routine that can be used with XFEM enriched elements to evaluate the onset of crack initiation and propagation.
+- The second option is a built-in damage initiation (UDMGINI) user subroutine that can be used with XFEM-enriched elements to evaluate the onset of crack initiation and propagation.
 It is available only for 3D stress states and the family of three-dimensional stress-displacement continuum elements for which XFEM is supported.

-It is just for Abaqus/Standard solver and introduced in 2017.
-This material model gets 15 material property input and shows 4 output variables to visualize the results.
+It is just for Abaqus/Standard Solver and was introduced in 2017.
+LaRC05 failure criteria material model gets 15 material property inputs and shows 4 output variables to visualize the results.
 Shop now…

-For Abaqus/Standard Versions 6.6 and higher, a multilinear kinematic hardening constitutive model (also known as the overlay model) is provided in the form of a UMAT user subroutine.
-This model is based on the original work of Besseling .
-The material is assumed to have various subvolumes, which have different yield strengths but the same elastic modulus and are subjected to the same total strain.
+For Abaqus/Standard Solver 6.6 and higher versions, a multilinear kinematic hardening constitutive model (also known as the Overlay model) is provided in the form of a UMAT user subroutine.
+The Multilinear Kinematic Hardening Model for Cyclic Plasticity model is based on the original work of Besseling .
+The material model is assumed to have various subvolumes, which have different yield strengths but the same elastic modulus and are subjected to the same total strain.

 The behavior of each subvolume is elastic-perfectly plastic.
 When multiple subvolumes are combined together, complex material behaviors, such as multilinear hardening and the Bauschinger effect, can be modeled.
 This model can be used to simulate fatigue and ratcheting of metallic materials.
 Order now …

-5- UMAT and VUMAT routines for the elastic-plastic simulation of Nitinol
+5- UMAT Subroutine / VUMAT Subroutine for Elastic-plastic Simulation of Nitinol

 For Releases 6.5-1 and higher of Abaqus, a constitutive model to simulate the superelastic behavior of alloys such as Nitinol (a nickel-titanium alloy commonly used in medical devices, such as cardiovascular stents and orthodontic wires) at finite strains is provided in the form of a built-in user material model for both Abaqus/Standard and Abaqus/Explicit.
-This model has been well tested and performs robustly for all applicable elements.
+UMAT / VUMAT Subroutines for Elastic-plastic Simulation of the Nitinol model have been well-tested and performed robustly for all applicable elements.